-You can optimise your meta titles and descriptions with keywords relevant to your page.
+You can optimise your meta titles and descriptions with keywords relevant to your page using effective SEO copywriting best practices.
 This will help Google display the right page in search results.
 It also helps users understand what your page is about and will improve the click through to your website.

 Get New Website Strategy Advise